Markets overall didn’t do much Thursday.

 Leading market sectors higher included: Banks (KBE), Regional Banks (KRE), China (FXI), Brazil (EWZ), Mexico (EWW), Latin America (ILF), Spain (EWP), Asia ex-Japan (AAXJ), India (EPI) Emerging Markets (VWO), Coal Producers (KOL), Natural Gas (UNG) and Copper (JJC).

 Leading market sectors lower included: Homebuilders (ITB), Industrials (XLI), Healthcare (XLV), Biotech (IBB), Semiconductors (SOXX), Gold Miners (GDX), Silver Miners (SIL), Gold (GLD), Silver (SLV), Crude Oil (USO), Solar (TAN) and bonds (TLT).

 The top 20 market movers by percentage change in volume whether rising or falling is available daily.

-Volume has become light once again with buying and breadth per the WSJ was positive.
+Volume was again quite light and breadth per the WSJ was negative.